These vegan almond butter cookies are soft and thick, loaded with almond butter flavor and topped with melted vegan chocolate.

-These vegan almond butter cookies with chocolate drizzle are so good!
+These vegan almond butter cookies are so good!

 If you’ve been following this blog for a while then you know I make a lot of desserts.
 Since it’s just me and Jaye at home we tend to enjoy a portion of the desserts we make (and of course we have to taste test everything!) and then give the rest away.